FirehawkV21/rmmv-tunedcore/README.md

 - Removed or re-worked code that used deprecated features.
  - Removed calls to RegExp.$1 in the WebAudio._readMetadata.
  - Removed styles.type.
 It implies text/css anyway.
- - Removed a legacy call specific with Safari.
+ - Removed a legacy call specific with Safari (body.style.webkitUserSelect).